iterative/dvc.org/content/blog/2021-12-07-ml-experiment-versioning.md

 - **Versioned reproducibility**: Save and restore experiment state, and track changes to only execute what's new.
-- **Distributed experiments**: Organize locally and choose what to share, reusing your existing repo structure.
+- **Distributed experiments**: Organize locally and choose what to share, reusing your existing repo setup.

 ```
 +---------------------+    +------------------+